cuci90/battleship-ESP32/Readme.md

 - Go to your project lib dependency TFT_eSPI folder (`.. \Documents\PlatformIO\Projects\battleship_io\.pio\libdeps\esp32dev\TFT_eSPI`) and place the file `User_Setup.h` there.
 - Do this for both project folders battleship_io and battleship_io_client!
 - Change the texts in .cpp files according to your language.
+- Change the MAC addresses in communication.cpp to the MAC addresses of your ESP32s.

 ## Using Arduino
 - Download the project and put it into your Arduino project folder.
 Rename battleship.cpp and battleship_client.cpp to battleship.ino and battleship_client.ino.